 - Double check that you have sufficient power.
-Maybe try another USB port. - If the USB connection seems unstable and stops working randomly make sure to power the Chameleon from the same PC/Hub the USB data cable is connected to. - Make sure to select the correct files (when updating manually).
-Note that the first hardware version (with breakout cable) requires a different core file than the second hardware version (without breakout cable). - PLEASE POWER-CYCLE YOUR CHAMELEON.
+Maybe try another USB port. - Make sure to select the correct files (when updating manually) - PLEASE POWER-CYCLE YOUR CHAMELEON.
 It may then give an error-blink on the red LED, but there's nothing to worry about.
 Updating will fix it.